ForgeRock/forgeops/README.md

 # ForgeRock DevOps and Cloud Deployment

-Kubernetes DevOps artifacts for the ForgeRock platform.
+Kubernetes deployment for the ForgeRock platform.

 ** IMPORTANT: The current supported branch is release/6.5.2.
 The master branch is under development **